rosenpin/rosenpin/README.md

-Many of my older projects have been moved to [@rosenpin-deprecated](https://github.com/rosenpin-deprecated) so check it out if you're looking for something that once was here
+Many of my older projects have been moved to [@rosenpin-deprecated](https://github.com/rosenpin-deprecated) so check it out if you're looking for something that used to be here